 I keep getting an error message saying, "Stock correction failed.
 Not enough on hand availability of product at specified location to perform stock correction".
 What do I need to do?

-You will need to un-allocate your stock before reattempting the import.
+To correct the issue, you will need to unallocate your stock before reattempting the import.